PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 }
 ```

-In the `signin/page.tsx` file paste in the following code.
+Paste the following code in the `signin/page.tsx` file.

 ```jsx
 export default function SignInRoute() {